animesh-singhal/FCND-3D-Controls/README.md

 #### Scenario 4: Non-idealities and robustness

 This is a fun scenario.
 Everything is almost coded and tuned already (given that Integral term was added while designing the Altitude controller).
 Minor tweaking of the gains might be required here though.
-If the quad with off-center COM is drifting way too much from the straight line joining the start and end point, increasing the proportional gain will help to apply stronger force to reduce deviation.
-If it starts overshooting the target increasing the differential gain term would help to quickly change the velocity.
-If the heavier quad is sinking downwards, increasing the proportional term will help in getting it up during its motion.
+If the quad with off-center COM (yellow) is drifting way too much from the straight line joining the start and end point, increasing the proportional gain will help to apply stronger force to reduce deviation.
+If it starts overshooting the target, increasing the differential gain term would help to quickly change the velocity.
+If the heavier quad (red) is sinking downwards, increasing the proportional term will help in getting it up during its motion.
 Increasing the integral term will help in correcting the z-position at the final position if it is still lower than the desired height.
 Here's how the result of this scenario will look like:

 ![Scenario 4](./images/Scenario_4.gif)